Your guide to Rome

 Free things to do

-If you’re planning a trip to Italy, you may be surprised by the number of free things to do in Rome.
+If you’re planning a visit to Italy, you may be surprised by the number of free things to do in Rome.
 See Michelangelo’s ‘Pieta’ in St Peter’s Basilica and sit by the fountains in Piazza Navona.
 Visit the Sistine Chapel and Vatican Museums for free on the last Sunday of each month.